abafo22/Filtered-long-running-Azure-VM-traces/README.md

 The trace is a sanitised subset of the Azure VM workload described in ["Resource Central: Understanding and Predicting Workloads for Improved Resource Management in Large Cloud Platforms"](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/10/Resource-Central-SOSP17.pdf) in SOSP’17.

-__If you do use either of these traces in your research, please make sure to cite the following papers.__

-* __Our paper -->__ "Fast Analysis and Prediction in Large Scale Virtual Machines Resource Utilisation
+__If you do use either of these traces in your research, please make sure to cite the following papers our paper --> "Fast Analysis and Prediction in Large Scale Virtual Machines Resource Utilisation__
-* __The original contributor -->__ "Resource Central: Understanding and Predicting Workloads for Improved Resource Management in Large Cloud Platforms"

 # Data Description